jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Mid-Circuit Measurement

 One reason that mid-circuit measurements may be made is that the measurement result is used to control a subsequent quantum operation.
 As discussed above, it is possible to move such measurements to the end of the circuit by the principle of deferred measurement.
-However, this may be at the expense of an extra qubit, which may be important given that qubits are a precious resource in today's early quantum computers as well as in simulators.
+However, this may be at the expense of an extra qubit, which may be important given that qubits are a precious resource in today's quantum computers as well as in simulators.

 With a real quantum computer, there are other reasons why it may be desirable to perform mid-circuit measurements.
 For example, noise is a significant problem, so there is an advantage in measuring a qubit as early as possible, before it loses coherence.